alisaifee/coredis/docs/source/handbook/locks.rst

 Cluster Lock
 ^^^^^^^^^^^^

-eclass:`~coredis.lock.ClusterLock` is supposed to solve distributed lock problem in redis cluster.
+:class:`~coredis.lock.ClusterLock` is supposed to solve distributed lock problem in redis cluster.
 Since high availability is provided by redis cluster using primary-replica model, the kind of lock aims to solve the fail-over problem referred in distributed lock post given by redis official.